xcape-io/ArduinoProps/help/ArduinoProp_sketch.md

 void clignote(); // forward
 PropAction clignoteAction = PropAction(1000, clignote);
 ```
-Create *BridgeProp* instance with MQTT parameters, then create *PropData* instances and  *PropsActions*.
+Create *BridgeProp* instance with MQTT parameters, then create *PropData* and *PropAction* instances.

 The *Bridge* instance is created by `#include <Bridge.h>`.